DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/report-designer-tools/ui-panels/expressions-panel.md

 ---
 # Expressions Panel

-The **Expressions Panel** allows you to assign values to various element properties.
-The Report Designer provides this panel if expression bindings **are enabled**.
+The **Expressions Panel** allows you to assign expressions to various element properties.
+The expressions are evaluated at runtime before a document is generated.
+The Report Designer displays this panel if **expression bindings** are enabled.

-Clicking any property's ellipsis button invokes the [Expression Editor](../expression-editor.md), in which you can specify custom expressions with available data fields.
+Click the ellipsis button next to a property editor to invoke the [Expression Editor](../expression-editor.md), that allows you to specify custom expressions.

 ![](../../../../images/eurd-web-expressions-panel.png)